Introduction

 Microsoft has developed an IDE utility to manage and configure SQL Server.
 This tool is known as SQL Server Management Studio or SSMS for short.

-Although you don’t need SSMS to work with databases, tables, etc. in SQL Server, the SSMS provides an easy-to-use GUI (General User Interface) to work with.
 You can do all your work from the command prompt, but sometimes this can get confusing for most DBA’s.
 It’s best to stick with using the provided tool: SSMS.

 In this article, we will walk through, with pictures, each of the steps to install SSMS and connect to a SQL instance.